 Back in March of 2013, our sister site in London shared some inspiring news with the HOLLA-community.
 They had just formed a partnership with Fabric, a local club that was tired of hearing second-hand that women were being harassed in their venue.
 There are many reasons why women and LGBTQIA folks might not report street harassment to security: fear of victim-blaming, not being taken seriously, possibly experiencing more harassment from typically male staff, and frustration at interrupting their good time to report it.
 By going the extra mile and partnering with Hollaback!
 London, and pledging to remove harassers from their venue, Fabric has shown their community that they prioritize the safety and comfort of their female patrons.
 Upon hearing this, we in Baltimore said, “Why not us?”

 In our effort to create a safer Baltimore, we work directly with a venue to ensure their current employee guide and/or security policies are comprehensive and sensitive to the specific needs of those who experience gender-based violence.
+We require each venue to go through an in-person training session on how to respond to complaints of harassment and ensure women & LGBTQ folks feel safe.
 After signing our pledge, each venue is given a packet of resources to help them keep their space safer, including (but not limited to) simple do’s and don’ts, background on the issue, the official Hollaback!
 Employer’s Guide to Ending Street Harassment, and a poster to hang publicly, allowing all who enter to see that if it’s unwanted, it’s harassment.